libbyshoop/csinparallel/dev/modules/PandemicWithMPI/source/0-Introduction/introduction.rst

 for its ubiquity in scientific computing as well as its well-defined use of MPI and OpenMP.

-The code is attached to this module in pandemic.zip.
+The code is attached to this module in pandemic-MPI.zip (there will be a link to download it in the next section).
 After unpacking this using an archive utility, use of the code will require the use of a command line terminal.
 C is a compiled language, so it must be run through a compiler first to check for any syntax errors in the code.
 To